michaelKurowski/visual-knowledge-database/src/server/README.md

 `/ancestors`

 **Params**
- - `id` - node id
+ - `nodeId` - node id
- - `classification` - classification ID to search ancestors by
+ - `classificationId` - classification ID to search ancestors by

 `/descendants`

 **Params**
- - `id` - node id
+ - `nodeId` - node id
- - `classification` - classification ID to search descendants by
+ - `classificationId` - classification ID to search descendants by

 `/tree-root`

 **Params**
- - `classification` - classification ID to search ancestors of the tree root by
+ - `classificationId` - classification ID to search ancestors of the tree root by